lucasgml/chatbot_twitter_nlp/README.md

 Other libraries were used for plotting graphs or (pre)processing the data

 This chatbot receives a sentence as input and processes a NER using spacy for detecting names, organizations and locations.
 The next movement is to run a search on Tweeter looking for 1000 tweets containing all entities found in the last step.
 After that, a WordCloud and a barchart are generated with the most commom words found in the collected tweets.
-Finally, other graphs are plotted with the most important words in the tweets (using the Tf-idf model) and the most cited entities.
+Finally, other graphs are plotted with the most important words in the tweets (using the Tf-idf model) and the most cited entities (applying NER on collected tweets).

 These screenshots were taken from the execution of the bot Gossip Guy (gossip_guy_bot) created for this code.